e16din/LightUtils/README.md

 ```

 ## DataManager
-Simple way to save your data to shared preferences
+Simple way to put your data to shared preferences

 ```java
 //save